With chatbots on the winning side?

 But what questions should retailers ask such a tool?
-What possibilities does Bard offer in practice to support business owners in their daily work?
+What possibilities does Gemini offer in practice to support business owners in their daily work?
 Let's just ask the programme ourselves.
-When asked how Google Bard can help traders increase their productivity, Bard answered with the following six points:
+When asked how Google Gemini can help traders increase their productivity, Gemini answered with the following six points:

-- Decision-making: Bard can help retailers make better decisions by providing them with access to data and analytics, e.g. when planning marketing campaigns, developing new products and optimising the supply chain.
-By providing data and analytics, Bard can further help retailers make more informed decisions that can positively impact their productivity and profits.
+- Decision-making: Gemini can help retailers make better decisions by providing them with access to data and analytics, e.g. when planning marketing campaigns, developing new products and optimising the supply chain.
+By providing data and analytics, Gemini can further help retailers make more informed decisions that can positively impact their productivity and profits.

 Is all that glitters gold?

 Critical retailers might say at this point that all this sounds nice and good, but it is far from being of any use if it is not implemented.
 And it is often the implementation rather than the planning that is associated with a lot of time and even more money.

 No question: Neither ChatGPT nor Google Gemini are a panacea for all the problems in the industry.
 Every plan, no matter how good, will sooner or later have to face questions of funding and feasibility.
 Also, Gemini and ChatGPT only work really effectively if they are confronted with as much data and as concrete requests as possible.
 After all, it makes a difference whether I ask the programme for advertising ideas for a family business in Bristol with 20 employees or for a global corporation with thousands of employees from New York to Tokyo.